 Pauls vision for the choir is to give greater time to developing and improving acoustic tone, using a series of exercises and increased practice of harmonic vowel sounds, scales and rounds.
 50 pieces from the repertoire have been selected for maintenance and development and there are plans for some 16 pieces to be recorded and released as a cd over the coming year (2015).
 Paul has overseen a number of joint concerts with other choirs and instrumental groups.

-The choirs assistant accompanist is Mr David Fisher, an accomplished and highly experienced pianist and a graduate of Trinity College of Music in London, where he gained a Fellowship Diploma in organ playing, as well as Teaching Diplomas in piano.
+The choirs Principal Accompanist is David Fisher, an accomplished and highly experienced pianist and a graduate of Trinity College of Music in London, where he gained a Fellowship Diploma in organ playing, as well as Teaching Diplomas in piano.
 During the 1980’s David conducted the Halfway House Male Voice Choir near Shrewsbury.

 Much Wenlock Male Voice Choir meets for rehearsals on Tuesday evenings 7.30pm, at the William Brookes School, Much Wenlock (during Term Time).
 The choir would like to increase active membership allowing more scope to broaden the range of material it can cover and is pleased to have welcome a number of new choristers over the past year.
 Why not come and give it a try, there is a great sense of camaraderie and we really do welcome new members of all abilities.

 Learn more about our choir on this site, or visit http://www.muchwenlockguide.info/ to learn more about Much Wenlock.